De4my/AIPM_Finger-Print-Recognition/Planning.md

 ## PROJECT PLANNING
 ### Project Management Life Cycle

-An overview of the project is provided by the project life cycle, and the phases are adapted to the project's requirements to create a roadmap for completion.
+Project Management Life Cycle is an overview of the project is provided by the project life cycle, and the phases are adapted to the project's requirements to create a roadmap for completion.
 Project initiation, planning, execution, monitoring & control, and closing are the five stages that make up the project management life cycle.
 ### Risk Identification Chart
 | Control Element | Issue | How and when will it likely go wrong? | Solution |
 |:---:|----|-------|-----|